jbolonski/backgrounder/README.md

 .\BackgroundManager.ps1 -Restore
 ```

-Restores your desktop background to the previously saved settings.
+Restores your desktop background to the previously saved settings for all monitors.

 > **Important:** You must run `-Save` before you can use `-Restore`.